lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-07-Memories_first_exposure.md

 $$ \pi/4 = 1−\frac{1}{3}+\frac{1}{5}−\frac{1}{7}+\cdots $$

 I think we used just the four terms above, which we pointlessly stored in an array before adding them, and I was disappointed with the result (about 2.9).
-The series converges as slowly as possible.
+The series converges more slowly than you can imagine.
 There are [better methods](https://cloud.google.com/blog/products/compute/calculating-100-trillion-digits-of-pi-on-google-cloud).

 As I was an avid fan of [Martin Gardner](https://martin-gardner.org)'s